is a free Software Platform. All Simulations are calculated by our Simulation Engine.

 Chapter 5: Feedback

-This Documentation of Predicted Desire is under continous, agile development.
-It should be ready from 15 August 2016.
+This Documentation is under continous, agile development.
 If you feel that anything is missing or should be changed, please let us know.

 We are following a System Dynamics-related approach, called Critical Chain PM.